gobitfly/beaconchain/frontend/components/bc/searchbar/readme.md

 The list of possible values for `:bar-shape`, `:color-theme` and `:bar-purpose` are respectively in enums `SearchbarShape`, `SearchbarColors` and `SearchbarPurpose` in file _searchbar.ts_.

-If the width of the search bar can change suddenly while the user is redimensionning the window (for example due to a media query in the CSS or some JS code), the threshold at which you trigger the change must be passed in prop `:screen-width-causing-sudden-change`.
+If the width of the search bar can change suddenly while the user is redimensionning the window (for example due to a media query in the CSS or some JS code), the width threshold (in pixels) at which you trigger the change must be passed in prop `:screen-width-causing-sudden-change`.
 This prevents visual bugs in the list of results (to understand why, see section "Sudden changes of width" in the documentation of _MiddleEllipsis.vue_).

 You can write your own function for `:pick-by-default`, or give the example function written in _searchbar.ts_ if it suits your needs:
 ```TS